-After pressing the initial 'hot' key sequence on the Local keyboard, you can issue a number of commands by pressing additional keys.
-These commands allow you to control a Private mode session on the Local console, reset the keyboard and mouse or restore the Local Unit's factory default settings.
+After pressing the initial 'hot' key on the local keyboard, you can issue a number of commands by pressing additional keys.
+These commands allow you to start a private mode session on the local console or to reset the keyboard and mouse.